31 Balboa: Route description

 The outbound terminal is located at Cabrillo and La Playa, shared with the 5 Fulton.
 It runs inbound on Cabrillo to 45th Avenue where it runs a block north to Balboa Street.
 East of Arguello Boulevard the route continues on Turk Boulevard.
 It turns at Divisadero to run another block north on Eddy.
 The line splits between Larkin and Mason, with inbound buses continuing on Eddy while outbound buses run on Turk Street.
 The lines turns on and off Market Street via Turk and Mason, running as far inbound to the end of Market and turning around via Spear and Mission to terminate on Steuart.

-As of 2023, the truncated route continues down on 5th Street instead of Market to serve Caltrain Depot on the weekdays, terminating at Townsend and 4th.
-On the weekends, the route turns around at Cyril Magnin and Market above Hallidie Plaza and Powell Street station.
+As of 2025, the truncated route turns around at Cyril Magnin and Market above Hallidie Plaza and Powell Street station.

 31X Balboa Express services

 Two express limited services operate along the corridor.
 The 31AX Balboa 'A' Express runs from the outbound terminal at La Playa as far as Park Presidio Boulevard, where it runs express to Embarcadero station using Park Presidio, Geary Boulevard, Masonic, Bush, Sansome, and California with outbound buses running on Pine.
 31BX Balboa 'B' Express operates local starting at Park Presidio and running inbound on Balboa, Turk, Masonic, and Geary before going express on Presidio and the route of the A Express.
 These services were discontinued in 2020 amid the COVID-19 pandemic.